Well drilling: Earliest Record

+Modern era

 In the modern era, the first roller cone patent was for the rotary rock bit and was issued to American businessman and inventor Howard Hughes Sr. in 1909.
 It consisted of two interlocking cones.
 American businessman Walter Benona Sharp worked very closely with Hughes in developing the rock bit.
 The success of this bit led to the founding of the Sharp-Hughes Tool Company.
 In 1933 two Hughes engineers, one of whom was Ralph Neuhaus, invented the tricone bit, which has three cones.
 The Hughes patent for the tricone bit lasted until 1951, after which other companies made similar bits.
 However, Hughes still held 40% of the world's drill bit market in 2000.
 The superior wear performance of polycrystalline diamond compact (PDC) bits gradually eroded the dominance of roller cone bits and early in this century PDC drill bit revenues overtook those of roller cone bits.
 The technology of both bit types has advanced significantly to provide improved durability and rate of penetration of the rock.
 This has been driven by the economics of the industry, and by the change from the empirical approach of Hughes in the 1930s, to modern day domain Finite Element codes for both the hydraulic and cutter placement software.

 Drill bits in mechanical drilling

 The factors affecting drill bit selection include the type of geology and the capabilities of the rig.
 Due to the high number of wells that have been drilled, information from an adjacent well is most often used to make the appropriate selection.
 Two different types of drill bits exist: fixed cutter and roller cone.
 A fixed cutter bit is one where there are no moving parts, but drilling occurs due to shearing, scraping or abrasion of the rock.
 Fixed cutter bits can be either polycrystalline diamond compact (PDC) or grit hot-pressed inserts (GHI) or natural diamond.
 Roller cone bits can be either tungsten carbide inserts (TCI) for harder formations or milled tooth (MT) for softer rock.
 The manufacturing process and composites used in each type of drill bit make them ideal for specific drilling situations.
 Additional enhancements can be made to any bit to increase the effectiveness for almost any drilling situation.

 A major factor in drill bit selection is the type of formation to be drilled.
 The effectiveness of a drill bit varies by formation type.
 There are three types of formations: soft, medium and hard.
 A soft formation includes unconsolidated sands, clays, soft limestones, red beds and shale.
 Medium formations include dolomites, limestones, and hard shale.
 Hard formations include hard shale, calcites, mudstones, cherty lime stones and hard and abrasive formations.

-Until 2006, market share was divided primarily among Hughes Christensen, Security-DBS (now Halliburton Drill Bits and Services), Smith Bits (a subsidiary of Schlumberger), and ReedHycalog (acquired by National Oilwell Varco in 2008).
+Until 2006, market share was divided primarily among Hughes Christensen, Security-DBS (Halliburton Drill Bits and Services), Smith Bits (a subsidiary of Schlumberger), and ReedHycalog (acquired by National Oilwell Varco in 2008).